sra-opash/MCW-Practice-Management-Software/README.md

 The application is configured to use SQLite in-memory database for testing, providing fast and isolated test runs without affecting your development or production databases.

+### Testing Approaches

+The application uses two main testing approaches:

+1. **Integration Tests**: Test the interaction between components and modules in a more realistic environment
+2. **Mock Tests**: Use mock objects to isolate the unit being tested from its dependencies

 ### Running Tests

 ```bash